Cutoff effects in Hartree-Fock calculations at leading order of chiral effective field theory: Results

-Obvioulsy the positive energy obtained in the case of $\Lambda = 1000$~MeV, although well converged, is not physical as it corresponds to a discretized unbound solution.
+First we use a regularization cutoff $\Lambda = 1000$~MeV.
+Disregarding the spurious bound-state problem, we obtain a positive ground-state energy.
+Although the total energy is well converged, this solution is not physical as it corresponds to a discretized unbound solution.
 Correlatively the charge radius is very large.
-In fact it is found to oscillate between the two distinct values reported in Table~\ref{tab_HF_O16_Lambda}.
+In fact it is found to oscillate between two distinct values larger than 5~fm.
 We checked that the same solution is reached when starting from an extremely deep and wide Woods--Saxon potential.
 This unbound solution results from a too strongly repulsive contact potential in the $^3S_1$ channel.
 Moreover removing the effect of the $^3P_0$ spurious bound state is expected to yield even more repulsion.
-Therefore in the following we do not further consider the Hartree--Fock solution with $\Lambda = 1000$~MeV and work only with the remaining two bound solutions.
+Therefore in the rest of this subsection we do not further consider results with $\Lambda = 1000$~MeV and perform only calculations with $\Lambda = 1500$~MeV.

-It is worth recalling that the Hartree--Fock solution with $\Lambda = 500$~MeV is free of spurious two-nucleon bound states, whereas with $\Lambda = 1500$~MeV we have to remove one spurious bound state in each of the $(^3S_1,^3D_1)$, $^3P_0$ and $^3D_2$ channels.
-We may therefore wonder whether the drop of $E_{\rm HF}$ from $\Lambda=500$ to $\Lambda = 1500$~MeV is dominated by the effect of spurious bound states or a strong dependence on $\Lambda$.
-We address this issue in the next section.

-In the Hartree--Fock solution $\ket{\Phi}$ of $^{16}$O obtained with the above basis parameters, the contribution from each partial wave to the ground-state energy is displayed in Table~\ref{tab_HF_O16_expval} for $\Lambda = 500$~MeV and $\Lambda = 1500$~MeV.

-We can note the correlation between a strong attractive contact potential in a given partial wave and the corresponding large negative interaction energy contribution.
-Moreover it is remarkable that the tensor potential yields in the $\varepsilon_1$ channel an almost vanishing contribution to $E_{\rm int}$ whereas it has a strong impact on the renormalization of the $^3S_1$ partial-wave channel.